Running pyFastChem¶

 input_data.pressure = pressure

-are standard Python lists or
+temperature and pressure are standard Python lists or

 NumPy arrays.
 Both arrays need to have the same length.
 The input